 A study of structural systems including concrete foundations and frames, wood framing and trusses and structural steel framing systems.
 Includes detailing of concrete, wood and steel to meet industry standards including the American Institute of Steel Construction and The American Concrete Institute.
-Prerequisites: DFTG 1305 and DFTG 1433 with a grade of "C" or better.
-Offered fall only.
+Prerequisites: DFTG 1305 and DFTG 1409 with a grade of "C" or better.